Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Even in the case of return types that can be named, it may be that repeating the type name is excessively verbose or otherwise undesirable.
 Some might even call this a violation of the `Don't Repeat Yourself <https://en.wikipedia.org/wiki/Don't_repeat_yourself>`_ principle, similar to some of the issues that ``auto`` for variable declaration was introduced to solve.
 (On the flip side, one could see the ability to elide the return type as subject to many abuses, again in much the manner of ``auto``.
 However, many language features can be abused; this should not prevent the addition of a feature that would provide an important benefit when used correctly.)

-While it is already possible in simple cases to use :cpp:`decltype` and a sample invocation of the function, this is needlessly verbose, and as the argument list grows longer and/or gains arguments for which providing a legal value is non-trivial, it can quickly become unwieldy and unfeasible.
+While it is already possible in simple cases to use :cpp:`decltype` and a sample invocation of the function, this is needlessly verbose, and as the argument list grows longer, it can quickly become unwieldy.

 While both these features have use on their own, they are nevertheless related, and we believe that presenting them together makes sense, and strengthens the case for each.